TuxML/ProjetIrma/README.md

 [UPDATE] The script will now retrieves the logs file err.logs, std.logs and tuxml.logs in the Logs/ folder thanks to tuxLogs.py.

+## TPDIM(WIP)

+This script/program is design to help people using TuxML easly manage there docker image or container.

+At the moment the script can do :

+* Build the docker image tuxml/tuxmldebian
+* Push this image on the repository tuxml on https://hub.docker.com/r/tuxml/